rubyaustralia/rubyconfau-2013-cfp/clifford_heath-fact-based-programming/README.md

 # Fact-based programming using the ActiveFacts API

-Natural descriptions of real situations are expressed using facts about things.
-Dividing things into objects and attributes (as programmers do) creates unnatural abstractions.
+We describe real situations using facts about things.
+So why do we allow object-orientation to force us to divide things into objects and attributes?

 It's not enough compensation that Ruby uses objects for attribute values.
-Relevant behaviours of these values usually get forced into their owner object.
+Many values have their own behaviours, which should not get forced into owner object.
 Meaningless object identifiers (isolated from attribute values) also create problems.

 This talk shows how a fact-based approach to programming can avoid these problems.